ThisIsHeath/animal_crossing_radio/README.md

   download source files, click radio.html, and select a game!
 The music will automatically start upon selection. from there, all you have to do is sit back and enjoy! there are onboard volume and playback speed controls, as well as a pause button.
 You have full control of the audio output :)

+NONE OF THE MUSIC IS MINE!
+THIS IS ALL PROPERTY OF NINTENDO.
+I AM SIMPLY JUST A FAN OF THE SERIES WHO WANTED TO MAKE A COOL PROJECT BASED ON THEIR WORK.